fons/JavaOdeInt/README.md

 ## Build process

-The main build script is __Build.sh__ which can be found in ./src/scripts in the jodeint folder.
+The main build script is __Build.sh__ which can be found in ./src/scripts in the __jodeint__ folder.

-The build script executes the make file for each of the Fortran and C code packages, copies the headers and libraries to locations maven knows about, and then uses maven to run the  [bridj](https://github.com/nativelibs4java/BridJ) generator on each of the C interface header files.
+The build script executes the makefile for each of the Fortran and C code packages, copies the headers and libraries to locations maven knows about, and then uses maven to run the  [bridj](https://github.com/nativelibs4java/BridJ) generator on each of the C interface header files.
 It does this by creating a configuration script for each package and hard linking bridj's configuration script to each one of these library specific ones.

+## Handling Build Issues

+If the maven build fails, the following steps may be helpful in figuring out the isssue :

+1. Make sure you have met the dependencies. __gfortran__ is obviously crucial.
+2. On Linux, make sure the LD_LIBRARY_PATH is set.
+3. Run mvn clean to remove all clutter.
+4. Build a single Fortran package (say __odepack__) and verify that you have a library under *target*.
+5. Build its C interface (say __codepack__) and verify that you have its library.
+6. Build one of the C unit tests (say lsoda_simple_pendulum) and see if it run successfully.
+7. If everything under steps 4-6 is successful execute mvn package.
+At this stage inspect the generated java classes.

 #[Fortran libraries covered](id:fortranpackages)